Blosc/caterva-scipy21/caterva_workshop.md

 ## What Is Caterva?

-Caterva is a C and Python library that implements a compressed and multidimensional container.
+Caterva is a C and Python library and a format that implements a compressed and multidimensional container.

 It is different from existing solutions like HDF5 or Zarr in:

 * **Higher performance**: support for double partitioning.